 Why is physiology so important when considering dietary recommendations?

 Because when we use physiology to understand how the body should work, we are better able to target our comprehension of an individual’s needs for specific nutrition, movement, and repair.

 Did you catch that?

 It’s less about matching a symptom or diagnosis to a remedy or protocol.
-It’s more about understanding the difference between what should be happening in your client’s body (ie. how it’s supposed to be functioning) and what’s actually happening in her body.
+It’s more about understanding the difference between what should be happening in your client’s body (ie. how it’s supposed to be functioning) and what’s actually happening in their body.

 When you can clearly see that gap—both where the symptoms are manifesting and the upstream underlying root causes of those symptoms—then you’re truly able to use food as medicine.
 And your physiological understanding provides your biggest set of clues.

-Without the foundation of physiology, we run the risk of simply suppressing symptoms and missing our opportunity to help our clients get to the heart of what’s causing their suffering.
+Without the functional foundation of physiology, we run the risk of simply suppressing symptoms and missing our opportunity to help our clients get to the heart of what’s causing their suffering.
 Unfortunately, we also bypass the most obvious form of scientific evidence.

-And that’s just not Functional, in any sense of the word!
+And that’s just not functional, in any sense of the word!